Bart's Inner Child: Plot

-The Simpsons attend a Brad Goodman lecture, hoping they will learn how to curb Bart's unruly behavior.
-When Bart interrupts the lecture, Brad Goodman, who acts more like a director than a psychiatrist, praises him as an example of a well-adjusted person and encourages the town to adopt Bart's irreverent and carefree attitude.
+The Simpsons attend a Brad Goodman lecture, hoping they will learn how to curb Bart's unruly behavior (which includes riding a wooden chair in the kitchen sink while the garbage disposal is turned on).
+When Bart interrupts the lecture, Brad Goodman, who acts more like a director than a psychiatrist, invites Bart on stage and interviews him.
+Bart mocks him and says that he "[does] what he feels like," which Mr. Goodman interprets as a representation of an "inner child."
+Brad Goodman praises Homer and Marge despite their shortcomings while Homer eats two candied apples ("here's a man with an obvious eating disorder, and a woman with a...bizarre hairstyle; I'm sure worn only for shock value"), then encourages the town to adopt Bart's irreverent and carefree attitude.
 Soon the whole town begins to act like Bart, doing whatever they please while ignoring the consequences.
-However, Bart becomes downhearted when he feels as if his reputation as a troublemaker has been usurped.
+However, Bart becomes downhearted when he feels as if his reputation as a troublemaker has been usurped as everyone begins copying his methods, which includes Reverend Lovejoy haphazardly attempting to play The Entertainer by Marvin Hamlisch on a pipe organ in church, and seemingly dozens of Springfield residents spitting off of an overpass.
+Bart asks Lisa for advice; she tells him his identity as a rebel has been usurped, and she suggests he become a "good-natured doormat" instead.

-To celebrate their new-found attitude, the town holds a "Do What You Feel Festival".
-It goes awry because maintenance workers "didn't feel like" erecting the stage or installing amusement rides properly.
+To celebrate their new-found attitude, the town holds a "Do What You Feel Festival", which features a performance by James Brown.
+It immediately goes awry because maintenance workers "didn't feel like" properly erecting the stage for Brown's band or installing amusement rides.
 A runaway Ferris wheel smashes the gates of a zoo, sending a stampede of wild animals through the streets.
 Soon a riot starts because everyone has learned to say whatever they are thinking, regardless of its effect on others.
 Blaming Bart for starting the whole "Do What You Feel" fiasco, a mob chases him.
 Using a parade float, Homer saves him.
-The town gives up the chase despite the float's slow speed.
+The town gives up the chase despite the float's slow speed, instead heading to an old mill to get apple cider at Moe Szyslak's suggestion.
 The Simpsons return home and conclude that everyone is fine the way they are.
+They then watch a TV show called "McGonigale" about a police officer who "solves crimes in his spare time."